App version: 0.1.0

 Consequences of Lying on a Personal Loan Application

 The possible penalties for lying on a loan application can be serious.
 It’s illegal to lie on a loan application.
 While serving jail time for lying on an application is rare, it is possible.
-People have been prosecuted and sent to prison for the crime.
 Lying on a loan application could also cost you the loan.
-Some lenders will cancel a loan if they find out you lied on your application.
-Others may require you to repay loan funds you’ve already received.
+Some lenders will cancel a loan if they find out you lied on your application; others may require you to repay loan funds you’ve already received.
 In addition, your credit score could be negatively impacted, and you may have trouble getting a loan in the future.

 Can You Re-Apply After Lying on Your Loan Application?